Heber City · Wheeler Park

 How does Wheeler Park compare to other Heber neighborhoods?

 Wheeler Park skews newer, more uniform, and more family-oriented than Old Town Heber or the older Main Street grid.
 It's more residential and less resort-tilted than Red Ledges or Jordanelle Ridge, and more turnkey than Timberlakes.
 It's where buyers land when daily-life convenience is the driving factor.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Thinking About Wheeler Park?